GET TAX RELIEF NOW!

 Cross-check receipt dates and locations against your calendar, emails, hotel confirmations, or appointment records to confirm you were actually present for business purposes.
 Meal claims for dates when you were elsewhere create serious credibility problems with examiners.

-Examine each meal receipt to verify you recorded the business purpose and attendees at or near the time of the expense as required by Treasury Regulation § 1.274-5.
-Credit card statements that only display restaurant names without additional context are insufficient for substantiation under IRS rules.
+Examine each meal receipt to ensure that you have recorded the business purpose and attendees at or near the time of the expense, as required by Treasury Regulation § 1.274-5.
+Credit card statements that list only restaurant names, without additional context, are insufficient for substantiation under IRS rules.

-Note any expenses under $75 paid in cash where receipts are unavailable, understanding that while receipts aren’t required for expenses under $75, you still need records showing amount, date, place, and business purpose.
-Present these separately rather than mixing them with primary documented expenses.
+Note that any expenses under $75 are paid in cash where receipts are unavailable.
+Understand that while receipts aren’t required for expenses under $75, you still need records showing the amount, date, place, and business purpose.
+Present these separately rather than combining them with the primary documented expenses.

 Review your return against client reimbursements, employer reimbursements, or insurance recoveries to ensure you didn’t deduct expenses that were reimbursed.
 Duplicate deductions severely damage credibility and may trigger accuracy-related penalties beyond the basic deficiency.